-- (a) Within 10 days of receiving from each party the submission described in §§ 29004 and 29005, the Commission shall serve upon all parties identified therein (1) a copy of each submission and (2) a notice informing the parties of the requirement that they must meet within 30 days of the date of the Commission's mailing of the documentation. - (b) The parties shall notify the Commission upon completion of this meeting, indicating whether the parties were able to settle all or any part of the dispute.
+(a) Within 1021 days of receiving from each party the submission described in §§ 29004 and 29005, the section 29006, Commission staff shall serve upon all forward to the opposing party or parties identified therein: (1) a copy of each submission the documentation provided pursuant to section 29006 and (2) a notice informing the parties of the requirement that they must meet within $\frac{3045}{2000}$ days of the date of the Commission's mailing of the documentation. with the goal of settling the dispute.